 You can have fun in the sun without being directly in sunlight.
-Wide-brim hats and parasols are great options for keeping you in the shade.
+Wide-brim hats and parasols are great options for keeping the shade close by.
 Some sun exposure is good for us as this is how the body obtains vitamin D, but a small amount of exposure to the sun is all you need.

-Although darker skin provides a small amount of sun protection, using SPF is still just as important.
-There is a common myth that dark skin is somehow immune to the harmful nature of the sun.
-It’s important to wear SPF no matter how dark or light your skin is.
-Darker skins can still burn and SPF should be applied before any prolonged sun exposure, particularly in countries that have a sunnier climate than the UK because the UV rays can be much stronger there.
+There is a common myth that dark skin is somehow immune to the harmful effects of the sun, but this isn’t true.
+It’s important that everyone wears SPF.
+Although darker skin is slightly better protected against sun-induced damage, using SPF is still just as important.
+Darker skins can still burn, and SPF should be applied before any prolonged sun exposure, particularly in countries that have a sunnier climate than the UK because the UV rays can be much stronger there.

 Keep eyes hydrated

 Warmer weather can make your eyes feel dry, especially if you wear contact lenses or suffer from seasonal allergies.
 Soothe dry and/or irritated eyes with some eye drops such as our comfi Soothe Drops.
 This gentle formula replicates your natural tears and can be used with or without contact lenses.